warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 <aside class="warning">The Cloudant backup facility is available only to Enterprise customers.</aside>

+<aside class="warning">By default,
+`_design` documents are not backed up, so that indexes are built on the incremental backup databases.
+If you require backups of the `_design` documents, you must maintain them in your preferred source control tool.</aside>

 ### Concepts

 *	Backup run: For a backup period, the source database is replicated using sequence values to determine the documents that changed during the backup period.
 On completion, this replication is called the daily backup.